Agua de Tuna (Prickly Pear Agua Fresca)

 WHAT DOES TUNA FRUIT TASTE LIKE?

-Its flavor is both refreshing and distinctive, reminiscent of a mild mix between a cucumber and a cantaloupe, with the texture akin to that of a firm watermelon.
+Its flavor is both refreshing and distinctive, reminiscent of a mix between a cucumber and a cantaloupe, with the texture akin to that of a dense watermelon.
 And guess what?
 Prickly pears are good for you!

 agua de tuna